이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 You can set up a workflow to trigger every time a Security Signal Notification Rule fires.

-5. In the Recipient section, add the full workflow mention name.
+2. In the Recipient section, use the workflow mention name to find your workflow.
 For example, @workflow-my-workflow.

 Add the workflow name to the recipient section of a Notification rule